Prosecutor details arrest of Mandy Stavik murder suspect

 Detective Kevin Bowhay with the sheriff’s office found that Bass had lived on Strand Road, about a mile and a half away from Stavik, in 1989.
 When he was in high school, Bass started attending girls’ basketball games to watch Stavik play, McEachran said.
 He was four years ahead of Stavik in school.

 Bowhay asked if Franz Bakery could swab the inside of a truck Bass was assigned to drive, but the company declined to cooperate, McEachran said.
-Another employee of Franz grabbed a plastic glass and a Coke can that Bass had drank from and gave it to detectives, McEachran said.
+Another employee of Franz grabbed a plastic cup and a Coke can that Bass had drank from and gave it to detectives, McEachran said.

 The items were examined and a DNA profile of Bass was developed.
 It matched that of the DNA found in Stavik’s body.
-The chance investigators would select a random, unrelated citizen in the U.S. with a matching DNA profile is 1 in 11 quadrillion, McEachran said.
+The chance investigators would select a random, unrelated citizen in the United State with a matching DNA profile is 1 in 11 quadrillion, McEachran said.
 The results from the crime lab were forwarded to the sheriff’s office last week, McEachran said.

 Bass was contacted Tuesday, and when asked to give information about Stavik prior to her disappearance, he indicated he had no contact, no relationship and no sexual relations with her, McEachran said.
 For hours, Bass denied contact with Stavik.

 When he was told about the matching DNA profile, Bass continued to deny any intimate relationship.
 After he was arrested, Bass then indicated he had a consensual intimate relationship with Stavik prior to her disappearance, McEachran said.